These easy pumpkin pie truffles are so much fun to make and the perfect treat to serve up at a Halloween party!

 Instructions

-- In a large bowl, stir the pumpkin puree with the powdered sugar, brown sugar, cream cheese, vanilla extract, and pumpkin pie spice until smooth.
+- In a large bowl, stir the pumpkin puree with the brown sugar, powdered sugar, cream cheese, vanilla extract, and pumpkin pie spice until smooth.⅓ cup (75g) pumpkin puree, 2 tablespoons brown sugar, 1 tablespoon powdered sugar, 2 ounces cream cheese, ½ teaspoon vanilla extract, ½ teaspoon pumpkin pie spice

 - Pulse the rice cereal in a food processor to form crumbs.
 Add cereal to the pumpkin mixture and stir until fully incorporated.
-Cover and chill in the refrigerator at least 1 hour.
+Cover and chill in the refrigerator at least 1 hour.4 cups (64g) gluten free rice cereal

 - Remove the mixture from the refrigerator and roll into balls, measuring about 1 tablespoon per ball.
 Place on a parchment lined baking sheet and chill for another 30 minutes.

 - Right before removing the balls from the refrigerator, melt the chocolate using a double boiler or in 30 second intervals in the microwave.
 Cool chocolate slightly, then remove balls from the refrigerator and dip into melted chocolate.
-Place each ball back onto the lined baking sheet, sprinkle with sea salt, and allow to set completely (in the refrigerator) before serving.
+Place each ball back onto the lined baking sheet, sprinkle with sea salt, and allow to set completely (in the refrigerator) before serving.10 ounces chocolate (dark, semi-sweet, or white), sea salt